 If you walk to the southern end of Los Muertos Beach you'll get to "The Pulpit" (El Púlpito), a rocky outcropping, a small peninsula like formation.
 There is a rustic staircase going up that leads you to the pulpit rock and also continues down the other side of the hill and it takes you to a small beach along the rocky outline beyond Los Muertos, it is called Las Amapas Beach (Playa Las Amapas).

-Las Pilitas was the place where the original "The Boy on the Seahorse" ("El Niño Sobre el Caballo de Mar" - mostly known as "El Caballito de Mar", The Little Seahorse) by Rafael Zamarripa was first located.
+Las Pilitas (some call it Las Pilitas Beach, but it's actually part of Los Muertos Beach) was the place where the original "The Boy on the Seahorse" ("El Niño Sobre el Caballo de Mar" - mostly known as "El Caballito de Mar", The Little Seahorse) by Rafael Zamarripa was first located.

-After a strong storm swept it away into the sea, a larger replica was requested from the artist and this one was placed on the Malecon, the first statue of many more that would later become part of the open-air gallery along the seaside promenade (malecon).
+After a strong storm swept it away into the sea, a larger replica was requested from the artist and this one was placed on the Malecon (better safe than sorry), it was the first statue of many more that would later become part of the open-air gallery along the seaside promenade (malecon) in downtown Puerto Vallarta.

 Las Pilitas themselves are just a series of rocks that lay between the sea and the beach, nothing sensational, but a good reference point (check the photo above and you'll see them in the foreground).
 They appear and disappear (more or less) depending on the beaches evolution, there's quite a bit of sand moving in and out and up and down the beach.
 So you never know just how much rock you'll find.